Electron Engine ™

 Resonance tuning

 Use of the small RC network is recommended.
-Though it works also without, it widens the frequency range, to a fully linear characteristic up to 25kHz for the high impedance transformer LL1531, and 50kHz for the medium impedance transformer LL1532.
-The only thing you need to do for this, is attach the ''green drop'' audio capacitor, which we supply with the board, and use a resistor of 8k2 for LL1531, or 2k7 for LL1532.
+Though it works also without, it gives excellent response to a 1kHz square wave signal, and it widens the frequency range, to a fully linear characteristic up to 25kHz for the high impedance transformer LL1531, and 50kHz for the medium impedance transformer LL1532.

-1. Important.
-When experimenting with the board, provisionally connect a wire from the screw hole, to the chassis.
+1. Experimenting.
+If the EE31 board is not yet mounted to the amplifier chassis, provisionally connect a wire from the screw hole, to the chassis.
 Otherwise the transformer shield is unconnected, and the board will not function as well as it can.